winston0410/vim-tutorial/tutorial.md

   3. Now search for 'ignore' again by entering: n Repeat search several more times by hitting the n key

-  4. Set the 'hlsearch' and 'incsearch' options:
+  4. Set the 'history' and 'search' options:
      :set hls is

   5. Now enter the search command again, and see what happens: